-The TRC prefers that vendors submit model-based approaches to reliability with at least two sources of variance (e.g., time and rater).
-For screening tools which use total scores, the TRC recommends reporting model-based indices of item quality.
-These can include McDonald's omega (Dunn, Baguley, & Brunsden, 2013; McDonald, 1999) for categorical SEM or factor models, Item Response Theory estimates of item quality based on item information functions (Samejima, 1994).
+For screening tools which use total scores or fluency-based measures, the TRC recommends reporting model-based indices of item quality.
+These can include McDonald's omega (Dunn, Baguley, & Brunsden, 2013; McDonald, 1999) for categorical SEM or factor models, Item Response Theory estimates of item quality based on item information functions (Samejima, 1994), or reliability of the score for fluency-based measures.
 For IRT-based models, vendors should consider reporting marginal reliability as well as an ability-conditional estimate (e.g., report reliability estimates for students with differing levels of ability) so that the strength of IRT reporting can be fully leveraged in reporting (Green, Bock, Humphreys, Linn, & Reckase, 1984).
+Technical guidelines for assessing computerized adaptive tests.
+Journal of Educational Measurement, 21, 347-360.
 Note that for marginal reliabilities, coefficients may not differ much from Cronbach's alpha and can therefore be interpreted using the same guidelines.
-In evaluating sources of variance, a model-based approach might be founded upon generalizability theory, wherein researchers examine the influence of various screening related facets (e.g., time, rater, screener forms) on the generalizability and dependability of scores.

-If model-based approaches are not used, it is expected that strong evidence for at least two other forms of appropriately justified reliability are provided to receive a full bubble.
+If model-based approaches are not used, it is expected that strong evidence for at least two other forms (see list of examples below) of appropriately justified reliability are provided to receive a full bubble.
 Regardless of the type of reliability reported, given that intended uses for tools can vary, it is incumbent on the vendor to provide supporting justification of choice of emphasis for reliability evidence.